Financial Information

 Cash Flow Analysis

-As at 31 December 2024, the Group’s cash resources of HK$102.6 million are considered adequate for current operational needs.
-The net decrease in cash and cash equivalents of HK$21.8 million held by the Group comprised:
+The Group’s cash resources of HK$99.7 million as at 30 June 2025 are considered adequate for current operational needs.
+The net decrease in cash and cash equivalents of HK$4.4 million held by the Group comprised:

-• Net cash generated from operating activities of HK$58.5 million to finance the working capital needs;
+• Net cash used in operating activities of HK$73.3 million to finance working capital needs;

-• Net cash used in investing activities of HK$153.6 million mainly due to additions of deposit paid for new lands in Indonesia and property, plant and equipment; and
+• Net cash used in investing activities of HK$61.1 million mainly due to additions of property, plant and equipment and deposit paid for leasehold lands in Indonesia; and

-• Net cash generated from financing activities of HK$73.3 million, mainly due to the borrowed of loans.
+• Net cash generated from financing activities of HK$130.0 million, mainly due to the increasing loans.

 Commentary